sg-gs/tfm/pix2pix/pix2pix-complex/README.md

 ## Discriminator

-The discriminator implements a **PatchGAN** architecture that classifies whether each N×N patch in the image pair is real or fake, rather than classifying the entire image.
+The discriminator implements a **PatchGAN** architecture that classifies whether each NxN patch in the image pair is real or fake, rather than classifying the entire image.

 ### Architecture